Meet the EcoElsa staff providing environmental education to you and your family! As well as check out current openings below!

 Required Qualifications:

-- BA or BS in science or education and 1-2 years’ environmental education experience; or 5-6 years related environmental and educational experience
+- BA or BS in science or education and 1 year of education experience; or 4-5 years related environmental and educational experience

-- Valid Driver’s License and reliable vehicle; position travels between different parks and organizations around the metro
+- Valid Driver’s License and reliable vehicle; position travels between different sites and organizations around the metro

 - High level of self-motivation & enthusiasm